pwr-ai/ai-department-website/content/authors/kleminski/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student with an interest in the analysis of science, otherwise known as scientometrics.
+bio: I am a PhD Student with an interest in the analysis of science, otherwise known as scientometrics.
 My work revolves around networked data, its processing and representation.

 interests:
 - Scientometrics